-Throughout the 2018-19 academic year, College Possible Philadelphia will be profiling four students thanks to a grant awarded by NRG Gives, a charitable-giving program sponsored by the NRG Retail Charitable Foundation.
+Throughout the 2018-19 academic year, College Possible Philadelphia is profiling four students thanks to a grant awarded by NRG Gives, a charitable-giving program sponsored by the NRG Retail Charitable Foundation.
 The grant awarded by NRG Gives will support more students in the greater Philadelphia area get to and persist through to college graduation.

 As a senior at Parkway Center City Middle College, Hezekiah Grimmage is navigating his final year of studies in high school and takings courses at the Community College of Philadelphia.
 An aspiring architecture major, he is also interested in mathematics, electrical engineering and graphic design.
 Outside of the classroom, Hezekiah is a part of Parkway’s indoor and outdoor track team, volunteers with the Jewish Relief Agency packaging food for families in need, and is an active member of the Temple Bethel congregation, where he plays the drums.